Attack time analysis in dynamic attack trees via integer linear programming: An MILP approach to min time

-Taking all of this together, it can be shown that the constraint $f_v \in [0,M]$ holds automatically for all `reasonable' $f$ and can be replaced by $f_v \in \mathbb{R}$.
-We then find that the optimization problem \eqref{eq:opt} can be rewritten into the MILP problem in Figure \ref{fig:prob}, and that \emph{min time} can be found via Algorithm \ref{alg:milp}.
+Taking all of this together, it can be shown that the constraint $f_v \in [0,M]$ holds automatically for all `reasonable' $f$ (i.e., if this does not hold for $f$, then $f$ will not minimize $f_{\recht{R}_T}$) and can be replaced by $f_v \in \mathbb{R}$.
+We then find that the optimization problem \eqref{eq:opt} can be rewritten into the following MILP problem of Figure \ref{fig:milp}.
+Note that this optimization returns an $f$ with $f_{\recht{R}_T} \leq M-1$ if and only if $\mathcal{S}_T \neq \varnothing$.
+Hence this optimization can also be used to determine whether $T$ can successfuly be attacked.